yoyoengine/yoyoengine/README.md

 ## Editor

-The editor is not yet implemented, but will be a visual editor for the engine.
-It will essentially be a "game" running the core framework to provide an easy way to layout scenes, and tools to build them together without writing the framework interfacing code yourself.
+> [!WARNING]
+> The editor has only been tested on linux, and is incomplete.
+IT WILL PROBABLY NOT RUN ON WINDOWS!!!

+The editor is currently being worked on as a visual scene editor and build manager.

 ## Framework